anud22/Code-Quiz/README.md

-*Code Quiz*
+# Code Quiz

-#### The project involve creation of build a timed coding quiz with multiple-choice questions.
-This app runs in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
+#### The web project involves creation of a timed Javascript coding quiz with multiple-choice questions.
+This app can be accessed in the browser and mobile devices.
 <br>
 <br>

 ## Table Of Contents